Introduction

 Do not push your own tests

 Practice tests stay local.
-The autograder supplies hidden tests.
-Never commit or push personaltest_*.pyfiles,tests/trees you wrote for practice,.pytest_cache/, or__pycache__unless your instructor explicitly tells you otherwise.
-See Testing with pytest.
+The autograder supplies tests that you do not need to modify.
+Never commit or push personaltest_*.pyfiles you wrote for practice,.pytest_cache/, or__pycache__unless your instructor explicitly tells you otherwise.
+See Testing with Pytest for more details.

 Important